The Values Awards FAQs

 Yes.
-The challenges provided in the Values Awards may well link to other award schemes or projects, in particular because the themes and Values are relevant in young people’s wider lives.
+The challenges provided in the Values Awards may well link to other award schemes or projects, in particular the Values Ambassadors Award.
 Some work undertaken in other schemes is recognised as prior learning for the Values Awards.
 These are:

 - Young Ambassadors

 - Sports Leaders UK